mykelalvis/FT/Traveller/Adventures/Research Station Gamma/Research Station Gamma.md

 7 Ex-other 856994 Age 26 2 terms Cr1, Electronic-1, Vacc-0, Computer-1, Bribery-1, Shotgun-0 Shotgun
 8 Ex-scout 365BBA Age 34 4 terms Cr2, Vacc-2, Jack of all trades-1, Automatic Pistol-1, Pilot-1, Electronic-

-A skill level of 0 (for example, vacc-0) has been assigned to show some familiarity with a skill, sufficient to allow use, but no real expertise.
+A skill level of0 (for example, vacc-0) has been assigned to show some familiarity with a skill, sufficient to allow use, but no real expertise.
 A skill level of 0 with a gun (for example, carbine-0) shows the preferred, or best weapon for an individual otherwise without weapon skill.

 ## EQUIPMENT